-I have published 23 peer-reviewed articles on top-tier journals such as Computers in Human Behavior, Social Science Computer Review, Health Communication, Digital Journalism, International Political Science Review, International Journal of Communication, among others.
-[Here is my full publication list]
+I have published over 30 peer-reviewed articles in top-tier journals such as Human Communication Research, Journal of Communication, Computers in Human Behavior, Social Media + Society, Journalism, Social Science Computer Review, Health Communication, Digital Journalism, and International Journal of Communication.
+[Here is my publication list]

-I was awarded two research grants by the General Research Fund (GRF) by the University Grants Committee (UGC), the Hong Kong SAR, an internationally competitive funding scheme.
-I have also completed three research projects supported by Hong Kong Baptist University.
-[Here is the list of my research projects]
+I was awarded two research grants from the General Research Fund (GRF) by the University Grants Committee (UGC), the Hong Kong SAR, a prestigious internationally competitive funding scheme (2019 and 2020, respectively).
+I have also completed a research project funded by the former Public Policy Research Funding Scheme (PPR) from the then Policy Innovation and Co-ordination Office (PICO) of the Hong Kong SAR Government (2021).
+[Here is the list of my funded research projects]

 I am the recipient of HKBU’s Performance Award as Young Researcher in 2021.
 I am also the recipient of HKBU’s Performance Award in Teaching in 2022.

 I am the Editorial Board Member of Digital Journalism (2022 - ) and Chinese Journal of Communication (2023 - ).

 I obtained Ph.D. in Media and Communication (2013) and an M.A. with Distinction in Communication and New Media (2009) from the Department of Media and Communication at City University of Hong Kong.
 I have been a Visiting Scholar at the Department of Communication at University of California, Davis in fall 2022.